 Multiple, simultaneous backups into the same Vault are usually not a problem, and it offers benefits such as deduplication.
 Some devices which are shutdown frequently, such as laptops, can cause some issues.
+Lock issues are rare, unless a device unexpectedly stops or pauses.
+For more information about Comet's lock file design, see our troubleshooting guide.
 Consider separate Vaults for these.
-Contact Comet for more specific recommendations.

 Where there are issues with the MS proprietary Windows Server System State and Windows System Backup backup types, consider using the Disk Image backup type instead.
 Disk Image was specifically designed to overcome issues with these types, and has much greater functionality, as well as scope for future enhancement.